hashicorp/terraform-provider-google/website/docs/r/google_project_iam.html.markdown

 * `audit_log_config` - (Required only by google\_project\_iam\_audit\_config) The configuration for logging of each type of permission.
 This can be specified multiple times.
 Structure is documented below.

+* `condition` - (Optional, [Beta](https://terraform.io/docs/providers/google/provider_versions.html)) An [IAM Condition](https://cloud.google.com/iam/docs/conditions-overview) for a given binding.
+You must be whitelisted for the IAM Conditions private beta in order to use them in Terraform.
+  Structure is documented below.

 ---

 The `audit_log_config` block supports: